 At present, there is no true cure for hypoxic-ischemic encephalopathy (HIE).
 However there is one treatment, called therapeutic hypothermia, that can reduce the extent of permanent brain damage if given very shortly after birth or the oxygen-depriving incident.
 Most guidelines dictate that therapeutic hypothermia be given within six hours, although there may be some benefit up to 24 hours.

 If the window of time to provide therapeutic hypothermia is missed, or if a child gets this treatment but still has lasting brain damage from HIE, there are a variety of additional treatments and therapies that can improve function and minimize symptoms.
 Here, we will first provide some information on therapeutic hypothermia, and then discuss other treatments and therapies that may benefit children or adults with HIE.

-Hypothermia therapy may also be referred to as therapeutic hypothermia, brain cooling, head cooling, whole-body cooling, or cooling therapy.
-When a child is diagnosed with HIE, care standards mandate that hypothermia therapy be performed within six hours of the oxygen deprivation, meaning all children with HIE should receive hypothermia therapy.
+Therapeutic hypothermia may also be referred to as hypothermia therapy, brain cooling, head cooling, whole-body cooling, or cooling therapy.
+When a child is diagnosed with HIE, care standards mandate that therapeutic hypothermia be performed within six hours of the oxygen deprivation, provided that they meet certain criteria for gestational age, weight, etc. (1).
 This can be accomplished through a selective cooling cap or whole body cooling, and lasts for three days, after which the baby is slowly re-warmed to a normal temperature.
-To learn more about hypothermia therapy, please visit our main page on this topic.
+To learn more about therapeutic hypothermia, please visit our main page on this topic.

 Please note that treatments should always be guided by the advice of a medical professional; this list is designed only to help raise awareness of the different possibilities available to children with HIE.